 Work life balance is an important topic in Finland.
 Indeed Finland is offering high standards when it comes to work or daily life.
-Both men and women women have a high participation rate in working life.
+Both men and women have a high participation rate in working life.
 Finland also has the most employee friendly working hours (European Company Survey).

 General information about Finnish working culture on Infopankki.